jbell303/esp8266-adds-station/user-guide.md

 ### 2. Install Arduino
 Navigate to [https://www.arduino.cc](https://www.arduino.cc) and install Arduino.

-### 3. Install the necessary ESP8266 drivers and packages
+### 3. Install the necessary ESP8266 drivers and package
 Use [this guide](https://learn.adafruit.com/adafruit-io-basics-esp8266-arduino/using-arduino-ide) to add the ESP8266 to Arduino.

 ### 4. Install the required libraries